Constraining Non-Relativistic RG Flows with Holography: Introduction

 While these questions remain challenging to answer, over the past decade we have seen many successful steps in holography to enlarge the universality class of quantum systems that can be probed using gravity duals.
 These include the construction of gravitational solutions that realize geometrically a variety of emergent IR phases and RG flows connecting fixed points with different symmetries.
 These are highly non-trivial examples of bulk evolution which offer a useful arena for probing basic properties of gradient flow and possible generalizations of c-theorems.
 As a concrete example, solutions that interpolate between AdS vacua while traversing intermediate non-relativistic scaling regimes (\emph{e.g.} described by hyperscaling violating, Lifshitz-like solutions~\cite{Bhattacharya:2014dea,Donos:2017ljs,Donos:2017sba,Hoyos:2020zeg}) provide geometric examples of emergent conformal symmetry and lead to basic questions about violations and generalizations of c-theorems\footnote{Other interesting cases are the holographic constructions with spontaneously broken translational symmetry that is relevant in the IR (without having any sources in the UV), which realize the idea of spontaneous crystallization~\cite{Rozali:2012es,Withers:2014sja,Cremonini:2017usb,Cai:2017qdz,Andrade:2017ghg,Cremonini:2018xgj,Ling:2019gjy}.}.

 In this paper we examine holographic RG flows that don't assume Lorentz invariance at all scales, with the goal of identifying functions that may behave monotonically and thus capture the physics of a c-function.
 For radial flows involving Lorentz invariant geometries, the monotonic c-function can be related to a ``superpotential" $W$ which allows one to recast the second order bulk gravity equations in the language of first order equations~\cite{Freedman:1999gp,Girardello:1998pd}.
 The latter are effectively RG flow equations.
 Indeed, the superpotential plays an important role in the Hamilton-Jacobi approach, which has a long history of describing holographic RG flow~\cite{deBoer:1999tgo,Papadimitriou:2007sj,Papadimitriou:2011qb}.
-Recently, the authors of~\cite{Kiritsis:2016kog} examined a variety of relativistic flows arising in Einstein-scalar theories, relying on the power of the superpotential formalism to obtain a general classification of gravitational solutions and a way to characterize the properties of the associated RG flows (see~\cite{Gursoy:2018umf,Bea:2018whf} for related studies at finite temperature).
+Recently, the authors of~\cite{Kiritsis:2016kog} examined a variety of relativistic flows arising in Einstein-scalar theories, relying on the power of the superpotential formalism to obtain a general classification of gravitational solutions and a way to characterize the properties of the associated RG flows (see~\cite{Gursoy:2018umf,Bea:2018whf} for related studies at finite temperature and ~\cite{Kiritsis:2012ma} for an early study of non-relativitsic RG flows based on the quantum effective potential at finite temperature and density).